 No doubt that these results should further encourage the use of electric bicycles while encouraging public authorities to develop infrastructure for e-bikes and traditional bicycles.

-Want to test the electric bike?
+Want to test an electric bike?